Frequently Asked Questions

 Get clear answers before starting a cybersecurity engagement.

-We are a principal-led cybersecurity advisory and architecture firm focused on threat detection, insider risk, data loss prevention, security analytics, secure AI adoption, RAG and LLM platform architecture, enterprise security architecture, and fraud-risk analytics.
+We are a principal-led cybersecurity advisory and architecture firm focused on threat detection, insider risk detection, data loss prevention, security analytics, secure AI adoption, RAG and LLM platform architecture, enterprise security architecture, and fraud risk analytics.

 The firm is best suited for organizations that need senior-level advice, practical architecture, and documented roadmaps rather than generic security checklists.